Coffeee-Cream/blog/README.md

 # Coffeee Cream Blog
-Welcome to my blog, I am really happy to intruduce you to my blog I hope you find some cool things here.
+Welcome to my blog, I am really happy to introduce you to my blog I hope you find some cool things here.

  Thanks for coming!